InquisitiveAS/InquisitiveAS/README.md

 _"This is just the beginning of understanding that cyberspace has no limits, no boundaries!"_ ~ Nicholas Negroponte

-*"I am building AEC Tech on the top of AEC OSS(Open Source Software)Technologies !"*
+*"I am building AEC Tech on top of AEC OSS(Open Source Software)Technologies !"*

 ###  Collaborate
 arabhishek1091@gmail.com